 These are normally fixed-income shares whose holders have the right to receive dividends before ordinary shareholders but after debenture and loan stock holders have received their interest.

-When dealing on an extended settlement period of longer than T+10 the Retail Service Providers are not obliged to offer the displayed price and may add a funding charge of up to 1%.
-This additional funding charge is known as a premium.
+When dealing on an extended settlement period of longer than T+2 the Retail Service Providers are not obliged to offer the displayed price and may add a funding charge through a higher offer price, this additional funding charge is known as a premium.

 A person empowered by a shareholder to vote on his behalf at company meetings.

-TD use a company called Broadridge to allow clients an online service to vote and request attendance to AGMs.
+We use a company called Broadridge to offer clients an online service to vote and request attendance to AGMs.
 The service is only available for UK registered stocks.

 The PTM Levy is a flat rate charge of £1.00 collected on all trades over £10,000 to finance the Panel on Takeovers and Mergers (POTAM).

 A company whose shares may be purchased by the public and traded freely on the open market and whose share capital is not less than a statutory minimum.